The Definitive Guide to Outsourced NOC Support Services (2024)

 The figure below shows how a set of issues can be broken up into queues and assigned to groups based on skillset.

-Sample NOC Workflow Queues
+Sample Workflow Queues

-These visuals are intended to be instructive in building a framework, but also in realizing the distance between what a NOC should have, and what it actually might have.
+These visuals are intended to be instructive in building a framework but also in realizing the distance between what a NOC should have, and what it actually might have.
 Especially in NOCs supporting enterprises or communication service providers, the further operations are from a structure like this, the more value it can expect to gain from implementing one.

 Challenge #2: Blindness to issues and opportunities due to insufficient operational metrics